Written by Shire Lyon on Apr 13 , 2023

 What is paid search marketing?

-What is paid search vs. SEM?
+What are the paid search networks?

 Globally, paid search advertising runs on two leading platforms, Google and Microsoft, with other more niche platforms dominating regions such as China.